MojosBeans100/DunkeldFitnessCentre/README.md

 ## Compatibility testing

-The site was tested on all browser sizes, to ensure the website maintained a structured layout for all screen sizes.
+The site was tested on all browser sizes during development, to ensure the website maintained a structured layout for all screen sizes.

+Finally the code was passed through [Am I Responsive](http://ami.responsivedesign.is/) to ensure all pages looked good on different sizes.

-## User stories
+## User stories testing

 ### As a business owner: